shanejansen/touchstone/README.md

 ### `tests`
 [Example](./examples/java-spring/touchstone/tests)
 This directory is the default location for your end-to-end tests.
 This can optionally be configured for each service in `touchstone.yml`.
 Touchstone follows a _given_, _when_, _then_ testing pattern.
 Each test is declared in a Python file as a class that extends `TouchstoneTest`.
-By extending this class, you can access Touchstone mocked dependencies to setup and then verify your test requirements.
+By extending this class, you can access Touchstone mocked dependencies to setup and then verify your requirements.
 For example, we can insert a document into a Mongo DB collection and then verify it exists using the following code:
 ```python
 self.mocks.mongodb.setup.insert_document('my_db', 'my_collection', {'foo': 'bar'})
 result: bool = self.mocks.mongodb.verify.document_exists('my_db', 'my_collection', {'foo': 'bar'})
 ```
 Important APIs:
  * `self.mocks` - Hook into Touchstone managed mock dependencies.
  * `self.service_url` - The service under test's URL.
-Useful for calling REST endpoints on the service under test.
+Useful for calling RESTful endpoints on the service under test.
  * `touchstone.lib.mocks.validation` - Contains methods for validating test results. `validation.ANY` can be used to accept any value which is useful in some circumstances.

 ## Mocks